 - Recruit via the official safe recruitment process.
-Assume the responsibility of Designated Safeguarding Lead in the absence of the DSL, Deputy DSL, Headteacher and Deputy Head Teacher. - Undertake appropriate risk assessments for on-site and off-site activities (Assistant Headteacher in charge of Trips). - Fulfil the responsibilities as outlined for all staff. - Consider safeguarding implications before a decision is made to send a student home from school for behavioural reasons or non-compliance with rules.
+Assume the responsibility of Designated Safeguarding Lead in the absence of the DSL, Deputy DSL, Headteacher and Deputy Head Teacher. - Ensure appropriate risk assessments for on-site and off-site activities have been undertaken by the Trip Leader. - Fulfil the responsibilities as outlined for all staff. - Consider safeguarding implications before a decision is made to send a student home from school for behavioural reasons or non-compliance with rules.